Signed in as:

 Satins

 Satins are a project breed that we hope will be accepted one day, but they are not something we plan to keep or breed.
 They are typically smooth-feathered and may carry the silkie feathering gene.
-While we do appreciate our Satins, we are working to remove them entirely from our Mottled pen by 2027.
-Our goal is to focus solely on Silkies.
+While we do appreciate Satins, we are completely Satin free as of January 2026.
+Our goal has always been to focus solely on Silkies.

 ----